 Will there be additional medical screening at camp?

 Yes.
-Every person who enters our camp gates will be required to go through a medical screening, including visitors.
+Every person who enters our camp gates will be required to go through a medical screening.
 This screening will include collecting the pre-travel event medical screening forms (even those that were disqualified from coming), taking temperatures, recent medical history interview, and other steps as deemed necessary.

 What steps are being taken by the Rocky Mountain Council to keep camp clean?